 Lanning is married to Linda Moore-Lanning, who is also an author.
 Moore-Lanning has written textbooks on the English language, U.S. history, and the U.S. government.
 She has also written about the women of her home state entitled Breaking the Myth: The Truth About Texas Women.
 Most recently Texas A&M University Press published Waiting: One Wife’s Year of the Vietnam War, the story of Moore-Lanning’s experiences while awaiting her husband’s return from the war.
 Waiting is the only book in print that describes a wife’s perspective of the 10-year controversial conflict.

-The Lannings currently reside on the Bolivar Peninsula on the Texas Gulf Coast.
+The Lannings currently live on the Bolivar Peninsula on the Texas Gulf Coast and near Lampasas in the Texas Hill Country.

 Lee can be contacted at MLann1037@aol.com.